German navy chief under fire for Putin, Crimea comments | DW | 22.01.2022

 Ukraine summoned the German ambassador after Germany's navy chief said Crimea was "lost" and Putin "probably" deserved respect.
 Berlin distanced itself from the remarks.

-Germany faced a diplomatic incident on Saturday over comments made by its Navy Chief Kay-Achim Schönbach on Russian President Vladimir Putin and the Ukraine crisis.
+Germany faced a diplomatic incident on Saturday following comments made by Navy chief Kay-Achim Schönbach on Russian President Vladimir Putin and the Ukraine crisis.

 During a visit to India, Schönbach gave a talk at the Manohar Parrikar Institute for Defence Studies and Analyses, where he said Putin "probably" deserved respect.

-"What he (Putin) really wants is respect," the vice-admiral said, speaking in English in remarks that were posted on a video on YouTube.
+"What he really wants is respect," the vice admiral said, speaking in English in remarks that were posted on a video on YouTube.

-"And my God, giving someone respect is low cost, even no cost...
-It is easy to give him the respect he really demands — and probably also deserves," Schoenbach said, calling Russia an old and important country.
+"And, my God, giving someone respect is low cost, even no cost. ...
+It is easy to give him the respect he really demands — and probably also deserves," Schönbach said, calling Russia an old and important country.

 The remarks directly contradicted the official view held by the EU and the US.
 Washington and its allies say that Moscow's 2014 annexation of the peninsula from Ukraine was unacceptable and must be reversed.

-On Saturday, Ukraine's foreign ministry said it has summoned Germany's ambassador to Ukraine, Anka Feldhusen, to stress "the categorical unacceptability" of Schoenbach's comments.
+On Saturday, Ukraine's Foreign Ministry said it has summoned German Ambassador Anka Feldhusen to stress "the categorical unacceptability" of Schönbach's comments.

-The navy chief's comments come at a critical point, after Russia has gathered tens of thousand of troops on Ukraine's borders and many worry that an invasion could be in the works.
+The navy chief's comments come as Russia has gathered tens of thousand of troops on Ukraine's borders and many worry that an invasion could be in the works.
 Russia has denied any planned aggression against Ukraine.

 The German government made no official statement, although it distanced itself from Schönbach's comments on Saturday.